ivandavidov/minimal/README.md

 * [systemd-boot](https://github.com/ivandavidov/systemd-boot) - this project provides the UEFI boot loader images that MLL relies on.
 It also provides helper shell scripts which generate UEFI compatible MLL ISO images out of the already existing BIOS compatible MLL ISO images.

+* [Bare Minimal Linux](https://github.com/gagcc/bare-minimal-linux) - fork of minimal linux for baremetal debugging.
+This project is part of the [SAP Converged Cloud](https://en.wikipedia.org/wiki/SAP_Converged_Cloud) ecosystem.

-* [Minimal Container Linux](https://github.com/prologic/minimal-container-linux) - minimal live Linux environment with support for Docker.
+* [Minimal Container Linux](https://github.com/prologic/minimal-container-linux) - a Linux host OS designed to run Containers with a minimalist design and small footprint.

 * [RedoxOS Installer](https://github.com/RedoxOS/installer) - the original installer for [Redox OS](www.redox-os.org) is based on simplified version of Minimal Linux Live.